 The filter is used to collect contaminants and water that has accumulated in the fuel and is not picked up by the sediment bowl.
 It must be serviced at regular intervals.
-See Section 5, Preventive Maintenance for maintenance intervals.
+See Preventative Maintenance, page 5-1 for maintenance intervals.